 Here’s one possible test you may want to experiment with: requiring logins, making them optional, or not even having them, in order to complete a purchase.

-This is a great test because the results can result in sales rates that are substantially better or worse (in particular, lower drop-off rates during the sales funnel) — and Salesforce Commerce Cloud can easily enable this test in a fully comprehensive way.
+This is a great test because the results can lead to sales rates that are substantially better or worse (in particular, lower drop-off rates during the sales funnel).
+And Salesforce Commerce Cloud can easily enable this test in a fully comprehensive way.

-On the third side of the triangle–the side that emerges victorious, most commonly–is the “let’s just give people the choice!”
-While this is the most common strategy, I’ll admit–on the personal level; so what follows in this paragraph isn’t the UV opinion but my personal one–that I was too influenced by a classic Joel on Software article when I was a teeny-bopper software developer in 2000, in which he geniusly argues that giving users the option to choose is usually the result of a compromise because the team can’t decide on a strategy.
+On the third side of the triangle — the side that emerges victorious, most commonly — is “let’s just give people the choice!”
+While this is the most common strategy, I’ll admit that on a personal level — so what follows in this paragraph isn’t the UV opinion but my personal one — I was too influenced by a classic Joel on Software article when I was a teeny-bopper software developer in 2000, in which he geniously argues that giving users the option to choose is usually the result of a compromise because the team can’t decide on a strategy.
 (Going back and looking at that article now, for the first time in almost 20 years, I love the screenshots of the dialog boxes: very modern for 2000 but… some user interfaces age like wine, some like vinegar.)
 My instinct, as a result of that article and then a few decades of experience, is that choosing a path and going with it all the way is more likely to yield a better result than the hesitant middle-ground.

 But that’s just an instinct and you know what’s great about instincts?
 They’re often wrong.
 And A/B testing is a great way to prove them right, or wrong.
 And Salesforce Commerce Cloud is designed for comprehensive testing of user experiences of this sort.
 So what are you waiting for?
 Time to design your test!

 Here at UV, having performed hundreds of large-scale tests for clients over the years, we’ve developed our own process for precisely this sort of optimization and testing.
 The heart of it, for most such projects, is to use the conversion pipeline to track where the customers are being lost on the journey towards checkout.
-Then, having pinpointed the points at which they’re being lost, we usually try various methods to optimize that part, such A/B testing that one part, or applying best practices there — and then tracking the resulting metrics as compared to those of the previous version.
+Then, having pinpointed the areas at which they’re being lost, we usually try various methods to optimize that part, such as A/B testing that one part, or applying best practices there — and then tracking the resulting metrics as compared to those of the previous version.
 Rinse, repeat, and we push the conversions into the right direction: towards the top-right of the quadrant!
-Interestingly, it gets infinitely complex because it’s not just “oh, on the checkout page, they’re not buying enough” but “on mobile devices, for products of This Particular Type, in That Price Range, for users Of This Sort, they’re dropping off more than they should… now let’s creatively brainstorm how to fix it.”
+Interestingly, it gets infinitely complex because it’s not just “oh, on the checkout page, they’re not buying enough” but “on mobile devices, for products of this particular type, in that price range, for users of this sort, they’re dropping off more than they should.
+Now let’s creatively brainstorm how to fix it”.
 And therein lies the magic!

-Need a helping hand to find take your Salesforce Commerce Cloud platform and figure out the nuances to run with such testing?
+Need a helping hand to take your Salesforce Commerce Cloud website and figure out the nuances to run with such testing?
 You know what to do: give us a call!